 How blockchain can be used in digital marketing

-Blockchain technology could turn this model on its head, acting as an inadvertent regulator to the digital advertising industry.
-Currently, digital advertising is built on a model where a central middleman in the form of trusted media sites (like Facebook and Google), facilitate the advertising buying and selling process.
+Blockchain technology could turn this model on its head, acting as an inadvertent regulator to the digital marketing industry.
+Currently, digital marketing is built on a model where a central middleman in the form of trusted media sites (like Facebook and Google), facilitate the advertising buying and selling process.
 Blockchain has the ability to disrupt this model by allowing advertisers to directly buy and sell to the user.
-For instance, the browser application Brave uses it’s “Basic Attention Token” (BAT) to allow advertisers to pay people directly for viewing their ad.
+For instance, the browser application Brave uses its “Basic Attention Token” (BAT) to allow advertisers to pay people directly for viewing their ad.
 The amount paid is calculated by monitoring the viewer’s “mental effort,” creating smarter advertising spend for brands and a better experience for their customers.